-The BBC's website "My Web My Way" offers help on adjusting these and other features in your specific operating system and browser.
+The BBC's website "My Web My Way (BBC Website - open in new tab)" offers help on adjusting these and other features in your specific operating system and browser.

 The website is built using XHTML and CSS, according to W3C (World Wide Web Consortium) standards.
 It is designed to be in line with recognised best practice, such as the W3C Web Content Accessibility Guidelines (WCAG).

 We have endeavoured to follow current Web Accessibility Initiative (W3C WAI) guidelines and look to ensure that Conformance Level "AA" all Priority 2 checkpoints are satisfied.

 WCAG 1.0 has 14 guidelines that are general principles of accessible design.
 Each guideline has one or more checkpoints that explain how the guideline applies in a specific area.
 Further information is available on how the guidelines are organized.